 Every time he gets in front of the microphone, Bob Kingsley adds to his status as the most listened-to radio voice in country music history.
 The Host and Executive Producer of Bob Kingsley's Country Top 40, far and away the most successful show of its kind, has been the king of the country countdown for three decades now, and to hear him tell it, the process retains every bit of its magic."I love the music and the people who make it," he says, "and I want our listeners to have as much insight into both as it's possible to give them, and to make the experience as enjoyable as possible

-Sam Alex has always been a big fan of country music -- he's worked for country stations across the nation and never misses his favorite acts when they come to town.
+Sam Alex has worked for country stations across the nation and never misses his favorite acts when they come to town.
 He's been on red carpets for many different awards shows and interviewed some of your favorite celebrities, like Will Ferrell and Taylor Swift.
-Originally from the Chicago area, Sam now lives in Nashville, where he hosts the Taste of Country Nights radio show.
-If you ever see him on lower Broadway, get him a pina colada and some BB
+Originally from Chicago, Sam now lives in Nashville, where he hosts the Taste of Country Nights radio show, a syndicated night show which airs on more than 75 stations nationwide.
+If you ever see him on lower Broadway, get him a pina colada and some BBQ chicken pizza